BactSymEvol/Annotator-RNAtor/README.md

 - Subread package

 ## Supported Operating System
-- The software is tested on Ubuntu 18.04 or more Linux OS.
+- The software is tested on Ubuntu 18.04 or higher Linux OS.

 ## How to cite
 A manuscript describing Annotator-RNAtor and its use is currently submitted.
 When the manuscript is accepted, we will update this section.
 For now, if you use Annotator, please quote this GitHub.